RoboticsClubIITDelhi/WASP/README.md

 ## 🤖 Project Overview

-~~This repository houses the codebase for the **!TODO(project name)**.
-It serves as a comprehensive collection of resources including code, CAD models, calculations, and component datasheets.
-Our aim is to create a well-documented reference that will enable future teams to build upon our work.~~

 The aim of this project is to make a bot that would identify its location in space with respect to the accessing points using an ESP-8266 WI-FI module, and the bot would then traverse to the required location in an obstruction-free space as per the input location of the user, using method of trilateration, and algorithms like kalman filter.